-Search for, analysis and synthesis of data and Project planning and management
+Search for, analysis and synthesis of data and

-information, with the use of the necessary technology

-Adapting to new situations
+information, with the use of the necessary technology Adapting to new situations

 Decision-making

 Working independently

 Team work

 Working in an international environment

 Working in an interdisciplinary environment

 Production of new research ideas

+Respect for difference and multiculturalism

 Respect for the natural environment

-Showing social, professional and ethical responsibility and sensitivity to gender issues
+Showing social, professional and ethical responsibility and

+sensitivity to gender issues

 Criticism and self-criticism

 Production of free, creative and inductive thinking

 .....

 Others...

 .....